Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 {% endhighlight %}

 The code above creates two "legs" for the search to consider: one outbound from `origin` to `dest` and one for the reverse (`ret`) one week later.
+(When actually transmitted, the request results in XML similar to that shown above.)
 Each leg also has a departure date and what type of seat should be searched for.

 Each line of this snippet with code on it uses a method from the [AirReq](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/AirReq.java) helper object.
 These helper methods have been provided to try to make it easier to understand the examples or write new code that does similar things.